Bettapro/Solar-Tracer-Blynk-V3/README.md

 	- Thanks to subtafuge on [Reddit](https://www.reddit.com/r/esp8266/comments/59dt00/using_esp8266_to_connect_rs485_modbus_protocol/) for lending me his working Tracer RS485 code!

 - `@tekk:`
 	- Feel free to contact me about my code changes in this version
 	- Thanks to [@jaminNZx](https://github.com/jaminNZx) for the original code.
 Big up!

+- `@bettapro:`
+	- Thanks to [@tekk](https://github.com/tekk) for his work.
+Big up!
+	- Feel free to contact me about my code changes in this version